shaps80/Peek/README.md

 # Peek: All new design

-In April 2016 I released the 2nd release of Peek for iOS.
-The subsequent 3.0 release was simply a Swift compatibility update, followed by Swift 4 support in Peek 4.0. ​

-​Today I’m excited to release Peek 4.1 with an all new design and some pretty exciting features.
+Peek 4.1 with an all new design and all new features.

 ## Unified Inspectors
 All inspectors and attributes have now been unified into a single window, making inspection simpler and faster than ever before.